amendable/website/src/docs/overview.md

 # Overview

+ <Amendable marginLeft={-.2} /> adds another layer of abstraction above React props.
- <Amendable marginLeft={-.2} /> allows you to redefine any React component
+It allows you to redefine any React component prop, easily.

-prop, easily.
+**Features:**
 - Minimal surface layer (2 new components only), optimized for performance
 - Extensible to virtually any use-case
 - Typescript support ([coming soon](https://github.com/amendable/core/issues/2))

 **Use for design systems:**
 - Maintain consistent colors and sizes
-- [Redefine](/docs/resolvers/overview) CSS values and easily use them
+- [Redefine](/docs/resolvers/overview) CSS values and easily re-use them
 - Pass component inline style props without worrying they end up as warnings in DOM

 **Use for multi-platform development:**